microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 ### PuTTY
 The application takes advantage of the two USB connectors on the AVR DU Curiosity Nano.
 Because of this, two terminal sessions can be started simultaneously on the development board.

-1. Configure and program the device
+1. Configure and program the device.
-2. Connect both the Curiosity Nano's USB ports to the computer
+2. Connect both the Curiosity Nano's USB ports to the computer.
-3. Open two PuTTY terminal sessions, one for each USB port
+3. Open two PuTTY terminal sessions, one for each USB port.
 4. Configure the terminal windows to match the USB/USART setup:
     * Identify the two virtual serial ports and add the port numbering in the Serial line field
     * Set the speed (baud rate) to `115200`
     * Select the **Serial** connection type
-5. Click **Open** to start the terminal sessions
+5. Click **Open** to start the terminal sessions.
-6. Input to one terminal should appear in the other
+6. Input to one terminal will appear in the other.

 <p><img src="images/putty_setup.jpg" width="400"/></p>